AstroGD/discord-accept-rules-bot/README.md

 ### Thank you for using my Bot
-If you have any question feel free to contact me:
+If you have any questions feel free to contact me:

 Twitter: @astrogd